opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-1.png" alt="">

-However, when a request takes longer than 200ms, such as when a request takes 1110ms instead of 400ms, OSB sends the next request that was supposed to occur at 4.00s based on the `target-throughput` at 4.10s.
+When a request takes longer than 200ms, such as when a request takes 1110ms instead of 400ms, OSB sends the next request that was supposed to occur at 4.00s based on the `target-throughput` at 4.10s.
 All subsequent requests after the 4.10s request attempt to resynchronize with the `target-throughput` setting.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-2.png" alt="">

 When measuring the overall latency, OSB looks all the requests performed.
-All requests have a latency of 200ms except for the following two:
+All requests have a latency of 200ms except for the following two requests:

-- The request that lasted 1100ms
+- The request that lasted 1100ms.
-- The following request which was supposed to start at 4:00s.
+- The subsquent request which was supposed to start at 4:00s.
 This request was delayed by 100ms, denoted by the orange area in the following diagram, and had a response of 200ms.
 When calculating the latency for this request, OSB will account for the delayed start time and combine it with the response time.
 Thus, the latency for this request is **300ms**.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-3.png" alt="">

 #### Example B

-In this example, OSB uses the following latency settings:
+In this example, OSB assumes a latency of 200ms and uses the following latency settings:

-- Assumes a 200ms response time
 - `search_clients` set to 1
-- `target-throughput` set to 10 operations per second.
+- `target-throughput` set to 10 operations per second

 The following diagram shows the schedule built by OSB with the expected response time.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/b-latency-explanation-1.png" alt="">

 However, if the assumption is that all responses will take 200ms, 10 operations per second won't be possible.
-Therefore, the highest throughput OSB can reach is 5 operations per second, as should in the following diagram.
+Therefore, the highest throughput OSB can reach is 5 operations per second, as shown in the following diagram.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/b-latency-explanation-2.png" alt="">

-OSB will not account for this, and continues to try to achieve the `target-throughput` of 10 operations per second.
+OSB does not account for this, and continues to try to achieve the `target-throughput` of 10 operations per second.
 Because of this, delays for each request being to cascade, as illustrated in the following diagram.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/b-latency-explanation-3.png" alt="">

 If we combine the service time with the delay for each operation, we’ll get the following latency measurements for each operation:

 - 200 ms for operation 1
 - 300 ms for operation 2
 - 400 ms for operation 3